 What is tracing paper and what are the areas of its application.
-Unique property - transparency!
-Types of paper tracing paper in the USSR
+A unique property is transparency!
+Types of tracing paper in the USSR

-Tracing paper ( fr. calque, English. tracing paper) - thin transparent paper used for drawing, light and manual copying.
+Tracing paper ( fr. calque, English.
+Tracing paper) is a thin transparent paper used for drawing, light and hand copying.
 Tracing paper appeared at the beginning of the 17th century.
-This is a translucent rigid paper, which includes finely divided cellulose.
-In its structure, it has a high density, which allows you to make it as thin as possible.
+This is a translucent, rigid paper containing finely ground cellulose.
+Its structure is characterized by high density, which makes it possible to make it as thin as possible.

-Before the era of computerized drafting, tracing paper was used in design and construction to jointly "through" view floor plans or drawings of different levels of a mechanical device in order to check for compatibility of different project sheets drawn by different performers.
-Tracing paper is a kind of analogue of many "layers" in computerized drawing.
-Currently, various types of tracing paper are being produced that can pass under the rollers of a printer or copier without jamming or jamming.
-Such varieties are used to print a drawing of a standard assembly or a drawing of a part, as well as when looking for an engineering solution through an overlay on the main drawing.
+Before the era of computer-assisted drafting, tracing paper was used in design and construction to jointly view floor plans or mechanical level drawings together to check the compatibility of different design sheets drawn by different people.
+Tracing paper is a kind of analogue of many “layers” in computerized drawing.
+Currently, various types of tracing paper are produced that can pass under the rollers of a printer or copier without jamming or jamming.
+Such varieties are used for printing a drawing of a standard assembly or a drawing of a part, as well as when searching for an engineering solution through an overlay on the main drawing.

-Tracing paper is usually produced from bleached sulphate pulp with the addition of wood pulp, rag and cotton semi-mass to some of its types without filler (or with a small content of it) and is well sized.
-Or, as an option, from ready-made parchment.
+Tracing paper is usually made from bleached sulphate cellulose with the addition of wood pulp, rag and cotton pulp without filler (or with a small content) to some of its types and is well sized.
+Or, as an option, from ready-made glassine.

-High-quality tracing paper, used for copying drawings with ink and for blueprinting, is highly moistened during manufacture, calendered under high roller pressure and oiled with film-forming substances.
-It is the high degree of compaction of relatively plain paper that partially ensures its transparency to the light.
+High-quality tracing paper, used for copying drawings in ink and for blueprinting, is heavily moistened during production, calendered under high roll pressure and oiled with film-forming substances.
+It is the high degree of compression of relatively simple paper that partially ensures its transparency to light.

 The main property of tracing paper is transparency.
 There are two ways to achieve it: